 The outcome of the decaffeination process

-The decaffeination process removes between 97% and 99.9% of the caffeine from your coffee, depending on the method used.
+Decaffeination removes between 97% and 99.9% of the caffeine from the coffee, depending on the method used.
 Thus, a typical cup of decaf coffee has about 2 mg of caffeine, while a usual cup of regular coffee has about 95 mg of caffeine.
 Most decaffeination procedures are repeated for 8 to 12 hours, depending on the initial caffeine content of the green beans.
 For instance, arabica beans are only about 1% caffeine, which requires a period nearer to 8 hours.
-But generally, the target caffeine content for the decaffeinated beans is usually 0.08%.
+Nevertheless, the target caffeine content for decaffeinated beans is usually 0.08%.

-The intensity of flavour and aromas that remain in the decaf coffee also vary based on the method used.
+That is how one can make and use decaf coffee.
+However, it is good to note that the intensity of flavor and aromas in the decaf coffee also vary based on the method used.
 Essentially, coffee has more than a thousand components that contribute to the taste.
-The Swiss Water Process and Carbon dioxide methods, for example, retain most of the compounds initially found in the beans.
-With such information at your fingertips, it is now possible for you to choose decaf coffee that best suits your preferences!
+For example, the Swiss Water Process and Carbon dioxide methods retain most of the compounds initially found in the beans.
+With such information at your fingertips, it is now possible to choose decaf coffee that best suits your preferences!